johnybradshaw/acc-firewall_updater/README.md

 ### First-time Setup

-The first time you use `acc-fwu`, you’ll need to provide your Linode/ACC Firewall ID and the label for the rule you want to create or update:
+The first time you use `acc-fwu`, you’ll need to provide your Linode/ACC Firewall ID and *optionally* the label for the rule you want to create or update:

 ```bash
 acc-fwu --firewall_id <FIREWALL_ID> --label <RULE_LABEL>